Click on the photos to see a larger image.

 Windbreaks are multiple rows of coniferous trees or a combination of coniferous and deciduous trees planted to protect a farmstead or feedlot from wind and snow.
 Often, one or two rows of shrubs are also planted.
-The purpose of a windbreak is to slow wind on the downwind side of the windbreak, which reduces wind erosion, provide shelter from the wind for livestock and homes, and also function as a living snow fence to trap snow.
+The purpose of a windbreak is to slow wind on the downwind side of the windbreak, which reduces wind erosion, provides shelter from the wind for livestock and homes, and also functions as a living snow fence to trap snow.

 Photos courtesy of USDA NRCS